May 8, 2026

 Notice of industrial action ballot

-ERA 2025 will reduce the amount of information that unions must include in the notice of an industrial action ballot that they send to an employer.
+The ERA 2025 reduced the amount of information that unions must include in the notice of an industrial action ballot that they send to an employer.

 Information included on voting paper

-ERA 2025 will reduce the amount of information that unions must include on an industrial action ballot voting paper.
+The ERA 2025 has reduced the amount of information that unions must include on an industrial action ballot voting paper.

 Mandate period for industrial action

-The mandate period for industrial action, following a successful ballot, will be increased from 6 to 12 months.
+The mandate period for industrial action, following a successful ballot, has increased from 6 to 12 months.

 Notice period for industrial action

-The notice period a union must give to an employer of industrial action will be reduced from 14 days to 10 days (or 7 days if the employer agrees).
+The notice period a union must give to an employer of industrial action was reduced from 14 days to 10 days (or 7 days if the employer agrees).

 Transitional arrangements have the effect that the 14 (or 7) day notice period will continue to apply to any industrial action in relation to which the employer received a notice before 18 February 2026.